dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-oh well you know like many
+well you know like many
 people who are in the blockchain world I you know I like to see things appreciate in value I like to see technological